 I looked up at him, trying to apologize with my eyes, praying he could see how sorry I was, how grateful and thankful I was.

 And he looked like he was in excruciating pain as well, not knowing what to do.
 I knew he wanted to hug me too, to comfort me, but he didn't know how.
-But then, he wrapped his arms around himself like me, and I closed my eyes, trying to pretend my arms were someone else's.
+He wrapped his arms around himself like me, and I closed my eyes, trying to pretend my arms were someone else's.

 It didn't help, it just freaked me out trying to picture someone else holding me.